 This country has gone through many changes, and seeing what we have now makes me long for what we’ve lost.
 So today, as a TBS Boomer, I look back.

-Many years ago, before you were born, and when dinosaurs roamed the land, I and 9 million other Australians lived an idyllic life.
+Many years ago, before you were born, and when dinosaurs roamed the land, nine million other Australians and I lived an idyllic life.
 In the ’50s there was no television, no mobile phones, no home computers, no obesity and no terrorism in Australia.
 We spoke Aussie English, not American gangster slang.

 My childhood was mainly spent in a small country town in the south east of South Australia, called Naracoorte.
 We were not poor and not rich but we ate well and had far better food than we have today.
 Families grew vegetables in the backyard and planted fruit trees.
 Many had “chooks” in the backyard and from time to time went hunting for rabbits or ducks.
 Neighbours often visited with excess vegetables to give or exchange.
 Milk was delivered into a billy can left on the front porch with the money required.
 Most people boiled the milk to destroy any germs.
 The scalded cream which rose to the top and which was carefully saved when the milk cooled was far better than any cream you can buy today.
 (No additives, emulsifiers, thickeners etc.) Homemade strawberry jam and scalded cream on fresh crusty bread was a common treat.